 County Redeterminations Decisions on Hold to Allow Uninterrupted Benefits

-Governor Newsom issued an emergency declaration waiving eligibility redeterminations for 90 days for the following programs: Medi-Cal, CalFresh (food stamps), CalWORKs (cash aid), In Home Supportive Services (IHSS) and Cash Assistance for Immigrants (CAPI).
+Governor Newsom issued an emergency declaration waiving eligibility redeterminations for 150 days (until August 17th) for the following programs: Medi-Cal, CalFresh (food stamps), CalWORKs (cash aid), In Home Supportive Services (IHSS) and Cash Assistance for Immigrants (CAPI).
 This change allows current recipients to continue to receive benefits without interruption even if you are unable to submit redetermination paperwork.

 Will getting COVID-19 testing or treatment harm my immigration status?